 While the number of female pilots has been steadily growing over the past few decades, there are still fairly few women who hold Commercial Pilot Licenses (CPL) across the globe.
-According to the International Society of Women Airline Pilots (ISA) 2021’s study, there is less than 6% of women airline pilots worldwide.
+According to the International Society of Women Airline Pilots (ISA) 2021 study, less than 6% of pilots worldwide are women.

-In the lead-up to International Women’s Day, Air India (AI), Air India Express (IX), and AirAsia India (I5) flew 90 all-woman crew flights since March 1.
-The number 90 was chosen in honor of the 90th Anniversary of JRD Tata’s first commercial flight, according to a statement released by the group.
+In the lead-up to International Women’s Day, Air India (AI), Air India Express (IX), and AirAsia India (I5) have flown 90 all-woman crew flights since March 1.
+The number 90 was chosen in honor of the 90th anniversary of JRD Tata’s first commercial flight, according to a statement released by the group.

 There are some countries where the number of female commercial pilots is higher than others.
 India takes the top spot, with more than twice the global average of women pilots.